No one should have to choose between adventure and safety!

 ⚠ South America 🌎 – Some areas are great (Argentina), while others lack awareness.

-Pro Tip: Google “gluten-free [destination]” and check gluten-free Facebook groups for up-to-date info from locals.
+Google “gluten-free [destination]” and check gluten-free Facebook groups for up-to-date info from locals.

 Your accommodation choice can make or break your trip.